Lewisia cotyledon (S.Watson) B.L.Rob.

 Lewisia cotyledon var. cotyledon, Calandrinia cotyledon (basionym), Lewisia finchae, Lewisia finchiae, Lewisia purdyi, Oreobroma cotyledon

-Lewisia cotyledon is a very attractive, evergreen perennial with fleshy, spoon-shaped leaves which form a flat rosette above a long, tough tap root.
+Lewisia cotyledon is a very attractive, evergreen perennial with fleshy, spoon-shaped leaves that form a flat rosette above a long, tough taproot.
 The leaves are dark green and up to 4 inches (10 cm) long.
 From spring to summer, the inflorescence arises on one or more stems up to 12 inches (30 cm) tall, each stem bearing an array of up to 50 flowers.
-They may be pale pink with darker veining, whitish with pinkish orange striping or solid orange to yellow.
+They may be pale pink with darker veining, whitish with pinkish-orange striping or solid orange to yellow.

 USDA hardiness zones 3a to 8b: from −40 °F (−40 °C) to 20 °F (−6.7 °C).

 Lewisias produce offsets, which are the easiest way to propagate this interesting little succulent.
 Simply divide them from the parent plant and pot them up to grow a good taproot and fleshy feeder roots.

 You can also learn how to grow Lewisia from seed.
 The tiny plants take a couple of seasons to form a rosette but establish easily when sown in a sandy potting mixture.

 Once the plants are placed in a garden situation, provide them with moderate water, excellent drainage and a minimum of nutrients.
 It couldn't be simpler to grow Lewisias.
 The primary thing to remember is to avoid excessively fertile soil and compacted or clay situations.